tommygeiger/tuner/README.md

 ## Building Your Own App

 You'll need to create a Spotify app and add your app's credentials to the code.
 Go to the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard/) and create an app.
 Then add `http://localhost:3000/` (and your live site URI, if any) as a Redirect URI.
-Finally replace `redirectUri` in `auth.js` with your app's Client ID from the Spotify dashboard.
+Finally replace `clientId` in `auth.js` with your app's Client ID from the Spotify dashboard.